First light broke cold over the Talan Settlement.First light broke cold over the Talan Settlement.

 He didn't stop.

 Then movement from the crowd's edge.
-Someone pushing through—shouldering past people who wouldn't step aside, coming toward them, against the tide of fear.
+Someone pushing through—shouldering past people who wouldn't step aside, the only body in that square moving toward instead of away.

 Moira.

-Her hands—rough from tanning, cracked from the chemicals, right one trembling like it always did—reached out.
+Her hands reached out—rough from tanning, cracked from the chemicals, the right one trembling like it always did.
 She smelled of lye and leather, of home.

 Torven didn't hesitate.
 He gave the baby to her, gentle despite the ache.
 Cold rushed in where warmth had been.